 There are multiple fuel system components that could be to blame.
 You might be dealing with a defective fuel pump or a clogged fuel filter.
 Fuel system issues also cause other symptoms that might be noticeable before it gets to this point.
 You may hear whining noises, feel sputtering, notice surging and have trouble starting the car.
-As the performance decreases, the efficiency of the engine also lacks, causing you to spend more time at the gas pump as well.
+As your car’s performance gets worse, the efficiency of the engine decreases, causing you to spend more time at the gas pump as well.

 7. Transmission Trouble

 No one wants to hear that the transmission could be a problem because it just sounds like an expensive repair.
-However, the transmission can cause issues with idling.
+However, it’s true that the transmission can cause issues with idling.

 There’s also the chance that it is just the solenoid.
 This electromagnet part is responsible for measuring and regulating the fluid pressure.